salehyarahmadi/RoomDatabaseBackupAndRestore/README.md

 Room Database Backup And Restore ![API](https://img.shields.io/badge/API-17%2B-brightgreen.svg?style=flat) [![License](https://img.shields.io/badge/License-Apache%202.0-green.svg)](https://opensource.org/licenses/Apache-2.0)
 ===================
-If you are using from room database, you can use from this library for full backup and restore.
+If you are using room database, you can use this library for full backup and restore.
 Also you can encrypt output file with your desired secret key.

 **This library is also available at JitPack.io**